Northern Lights Festival Boréal

 Northern Lights Festival Boréal is an annual summer music festival in Sudbury, Ontario.
-It is one of Canada's oldest continuous music festivals, having been staged every year since 1972 including during the COVID-19 pandemic. when the festival held a drive-in music concert in 2020, then a very small limited event in 2021.
+One of Canada's oldest continuous music festivals, it has been staged every year since 1972 including during the COVID-19 pandemic.

 The bilingual festival is held on the shores of Ramsey Lake at Bell Park, home of the Grace Hartman Amphitheatre.
-A diverse program of music is presented in a variety of genres including arts, crafts and children's entertainment, featuring a mix of national, international and Northern Ontario artists and performers.
-Musicians at the festival typically participate in concert performances and workshop sessions, collaborating with several other musicians.
+A diverse program of music is presented in a variety of genres including arts, crafts and children's entertainment.
+Northern Ontario, national, and international artists and performers are featured. in concert performances as well as collaborative workshops.

-In addition to the main festival, the organizing committee also sponsors concerts and other cultural events in the city throughout the year.
+In addition to the summer festival, the organizing committee sponsors concerts and other cultural events in Sudbury throughout the year.

-The festival is normally held on the first weekend in July.
-Most commonly held over three days from Friday to Sunday, the festival at various times in its history has also taken place over one, two or four days.
+The festival is normally held over three days in the first weekend of July, although occasionally it has also taken place over one, two or four days.

 History

 Founded by a group of volunteers in 1972, the festival incorporated in 1975 at which time artists also began to be paid for performing.
 The event has always been multicultural, including Ukrainian, Indian, and Croatian Canadians at the first festival, and Indigenous artists since the third.

 Some of the highlights over the years: